- Home

 - 11 benefits of being curious

-Common phrases such as “curiosity killed the cat” – which, as Cambridge Dictionary explains, is to warn people against asking too many questions – have led some of us to see curiosity as a negative thing.
+Common phrases such as “curiosity killed the cat” – which, as the Cambridge Dictionary explains, warns people against asking too many questions – have led some to see curiosity as a negative thing.

-But there are many science-backed positives to curiosity, including its ability to increase empathy, strengthen relationships, and boost our knowledge.
-With this in mind, we’ll be exploring some of the benefits of being curious and how it can enhance your life.
+But there are many science-backed positives to curiosity, such as improving empathy, strengthening relationships, and boosting knowledge.
+With this in mind, we’ll explore some benefits of being curious and how it can enhance your life.

 As Albert Einstein famously said, “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.
 One cannot help but be in awe when one contemplates the mysteries of eternity, of life, of the marvelous structure of reality.”